Cyril Langevine: Professional career

 On September 10, 2020, Langevine signed his first professional contract with Jämtland Basket of the Swedish Basketligan.
 He averaged 14.3 points, 11.9 rebounds, 1.2 assists and 1.8 blocks per game.
 Langevine was named to the First Team All-Basketligan and helped the team reach the semifinals.

 On July 15, 2021, he signed with Śląsk Wrocław of the Polish Basketball League.
 Langevine averaged 9.2 points, 6.5 rebounds, 1.1 assists, and 1.1 blocks per game.
 On January 28, 2022, he signed with Wilki Morskie Szczecin of the Polish Basketball League.

 On June 26, 2022, he signed with Mitteldeutscher BC of the German Basketball Bundesliga.
-On August 31, 2022, his contract has been terminated after the surgery and related to needed long recovery period.
+On August 31, 2022, his contract has been terminated after the surgery and related to the needed long recovery period.

 On December 9, 2022, Langevine signed with Greek club Lavrio for the rest of the season, replacing Al Durham.
+In 14 league games, he averaged 12.4 points and 6.9 rebounds in 24 minutes per contest.

+On April 11, 2023, he signed with Scagliera Verona of the Italian LBA.

+On September 11, 2023, he signed with Chorale Roanne Basket of the LNB Pro A.

+On June 21, 2024, he joined Maroussi of the Greek Basketball League.